-- 3. There were substantial financial findings relating to the financial capacity in an audit of the Audit Authority, Commission, the Court of Auditors or an OLAF investigation within the last two years. - 4.
+- 1. The financial statements contain serious qualifications. - 2.
+The applicant is a newly established entity that has not yet closed any accounts. - 3.
+There were substantial financial findings relating to the financial capacity in an audit of the Audit Authority, Commission, the Court of Auditors or an OLAF investigation within the last two years. - 4.
 The applicant has been involved in serious administrative errors or fraud. - 5.
 The applicant is subject to pending legal procedures or judicial proceedings for serious administrative errors or fraud. - 6.
 The applicant is subject to an attachment order.

-Should the financial viability check result in a low rating, the Measures and Support Division may apply certain conditions such as:
+Should the financial viability check result in a low rating, the IB may apply certain conditions such as: